Aptos (typeface): History

 Aptos was originally named Bierstadt, after Mount Bierstadt of the Rocky Mountains in Colorado.
-It is based on typical Swiss fonts from the mid 20th century.
+It is based on typical Swiss fonts from the mid-20th century.
 The font was intended to evoke a sense of the Helvetica and Arial fonts.
 It was introduced in 2021 alongside four other fonts (Grandview, Seaford, Skeena and Tenorite) for the Microsoft Office and Microsoft 365 applications.
 As a result, Bierstadt was considered a potential successor to the Microsoft Office standard font Calibri.

-In July 2023, Microsoft announced that Bierstadt would succeed Calibri, although it would have slightly modified kerning and leading and was renamed after Aptos, California.
+In July 2023, Microsoft announced that Bierstadt would succeed Calibri, although it would be renamed after Aptos, California.
 It has been argued that Calibri had a "friendly" feeling that could skew writer intent, whereas Aptos could display a writer's words in a "clear and neutral" tone.

 Availability

-Aptos, Aptos Display, Aptos Narrow, Aptos Mono, and Aptos Serif, along with the original Bierstadt, Grandview, Seaford, Skeena and Tenorite are available to Microsoft 365 subscribers via Microsoft's cloud service.
+Aptos, Aptos Display, Aptos Narrow, Aptos Mono, Aptos Serif, and Aptos Slab, along with the original Bierstadt, Grandview, Seaford, Skeena and Tenorite are available to Microsoft 365 subscribers via Microsoft's cloud service.
 A locally installed version of Aptos is also available from Microsoft.

+Criticisms

+Aptos has been known to have issues with collision avoidance in word processors when using italicized and non-italicized words in the same sentence.